 Paragraphs 24 to 30 shall be reviewed by the Commission when the Commission adopts a specific SPRFMO high seas inspection regime.

+Automatic alerts

+31bis.
+When a vessel leaves the Convention Area and enters waters under national jurisdiction of a Member or CNCP, the corresponding VMS contact point shall receive an automatic alert reporting the entrance of such vessel into the waters of its national jurisdiction.

 Review